 Once you’ve had a look around the Eclipse IDE we will move onto creating new Java projects.
 First, select File, then New, then Java Project.
 It isn’t that hard, right?
 Name your project and use the rest of the setting in their defaults.
 Click Finish and see the result.

 Congratulations, you just created your first Java project!
-Now to learn a bit about the language and how we can use it to build our programs.
+Now let's learn a bit about the language and how we can use it to build our programs.

 An Introduction To The Java Language